Imfinzi

 • biliary tract cancer (BTC), a cancer of the bile ducts (tubes that carry bile from the liver and gallbladder to the gut).
 It is used in combination with gemcitabine and cisplatin (other cancer medicines) in patients who have not been treated previously, when the cancer cannot be removed by surgery or has metastasised;

-• hepatocellular carcinoma (HCC, a type of liver cancer) in patients who have not been treated before and whose disease is advanced or cannot be removed by surgery.
-It is used in combination with tremelimumab.
+• hepatocellular carcinoma (HCC), a type of liver cancer, in patients who have not been treated before and whose disease is advanced or cannot be removed by surgery.
+Imfinzi can be used on its own or in combination with tremelimumab;

 Imfinzi contains the active substance durvalumab.